galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 {: .hands_on}

 Note, that this is one way to define robust peaks.
 Yet, there are more sophisticated algorithms in Galaxy, such as
-{% tool [IDR compare ranked list of identifications ](toolshed.g2.bx.psu.edu/view/iuc/idr/de7795890bc5) %}, and other methods that can help to define a robust peak.
+{% tool [IDR compare ranked list of identifications](toolshed.g2.bx.psu.edu/repos/iuc/idr/idr/2.0.3) %}, and other methods that can help to define a robust peak.
 The tool **IDR** has not been tested so far for CUT and RUN.

 ### Extract Positive Peaks

 We can further remove some noise with a positive control, that is why we have downloaded a peak set from a ChIP experiment of GATA1.

-> <hands-on-title>Hands-on: Select GATA1 peaks from ChIP-Seq data:</hands-on-title>
+> <hands-on-title>Select GATA1 peaks from ChIP-Seq data:</hands-on-title>
 >
 > 1. {% tool [bedtools Intersect intervals find overlapping intervals in various ways](toolshed.g2.bx.psu.edu/repos/iuc/bedtools/bedtools_intersectbed/2.30.0+galaxy1) %} with the following parameters:
 >    - {% icon param-file %} *"File A to intersect with B"*: Select **Robust GATA1 CUT and RUN peaks**